harshitaagrawal634/pathfinding-visualizer/README.md

 # Pathfinding Visualizer

-A dynamic and interactive visualization tool for popular pathfinding algorithms like A*, Dijkstra’s, Breadth-First Search (BFS), and Depth-First Search (DFS).
+A dynamic and interactive visualization tool for popular pathfinding algorithms like Dijkstra’s, Breadth-First Search (BFS), and Depth-First Search (DFS).
 Watch algorithms explore a grid, find the shortest path, and navigate around obstacles in real time.

 ## Features